National Waterways Museum, Gloucester

 National Waterways Museum Gloucester, Llanthony Warehouse, Gloucester Docks, Gloucester, GL1 2EH.

-The National Waterways Museum and docks is a fantastic day out.
-It gives schools a great first-hand experience of Victorian docks.
-It also provides an excellent location to study the local area, wildlife and learn more about the history of the waterways.
+The National Waterways Museum and docks gives schools a unique first-hand experience of Victorian docks.
+It provides an excellent location to study the local area, wildlife and learn more about the history of the waterways.

 The National Waterways Museum Gloucester is part of Llanthony Warehouse, Gloucester, built in 1873.
 The warehouse would have been used for timber, grain and alcohol.
-The building was converted to become the National Waterways Museum in 1987.
-The museum now tells the story of Gloucester Docks and the historic trade routes from Birmingham to the sea.
+The building was converted to the museum in 1987 and now tells the story of Gloucester Docks and the historic trade routes from Birmingham to the sea.

-Free facilities for teachers include pre-visits, entry for teachers (and carers), lesson planning, risk assessments and outreach visits to schools when children get an introduction to life on the waterways.
+Free facilities for teachers include pre-visits, entry for teachers (and carers), lesson planning and outreach visits to schools when you can't make it to us.

-Practicalities include: indoor picnic area, toilets including disabled access, shop, café, bag/coat storage, coach parking, £2 or £3 goodie bags available to book in advance.
+Practicalities include: indoor or outdoor picnic area, toilets including disabled access, shop, café, bag/coat storage, coach parking, goodie bags available to book in advance.

 Get out on to the water and board the Queen Boadicea II.
 Our 45-minute cruise is the perfect way to make your school visit truly memorable.
 See lift and swing bridges in action and hear fascinating facts about the Gloucester & Sharpness Canal.
 Children can even eat their sandwiches on board – a great treat!

 April to October inclusive.